 - Simply place your canned coconut cream in the fridge until well chilled.
 Then, turn the can upside down and open the "bottom" of the can.
 With good quality coconut cream, half of the can should be a thick coconut milk and the other half should be a thick, dense layer of coconut cream.

-- Scoop the thick cream into a bowl, add a dash of vanilla extract and 2 tbsp maple syrup.
+- Scoop the thick cream into a bowl, add a dash of vanilla extract and 2 tablespoon maple syrup.

 - Whip on high until light and fluffy.